Culture in North America

 The competitions are in Singing

-and skill levels.
+Youth and Adult groups).
 Full information on age, entry and

 requirements as well as entry fees and prizes for each competition is

 and certificates.
 Some competitions award a trophy to the first place